smichaelsen/typo3-gitlab-ci/README.md

 #### 3.x to 4.x:

-* latest: The `build_extensions` job is now executed with a node 8 image instead of node 7.
+* [dbdf3ba2](https://github.com/smichaelsen/typo3-gitlab-ci/commit/dbdf3ba200d94034c4b8aa4c061a6754ac3ac639): The `build_extensions` job is now executed with a node 8 image instead of node 7.
 Make sure your frontend building works based on node 8.

 #### 2.x to 3.x: